Rodgers sought treatments instead of COVID-19 vaccine

-Green Bay Packers quarterback Aaron Rodgers said Friday he sought alternative treatments instead of the NFL-endorsed COVID-19 vaccinations because of an allergy he has to ingredients in two of the FDA-approved shots.
+Green Bay Packers quarterback Aaron Rodgers said Friday he sought alternative treatments instead of the NFL-endorsed COVID-19 vaccinations because he is allergic to an ingredient in two of the FDA-approved shots.

+Rodgers, who turns 38 on Dec.
+2, did not say what ingredient he was allergic to, or how he knows he is allergic.

-Rodgers, who has been tested daily as part of NFL protocols for the unvaccinated, came up positive for the coronavirus on Wednesday.
-He said he didn’t feel well on Thursday but was much better on Friday.
+Rodgers, who has been tested daily as part of NFL protocols for the unvaccinated, found out he contracted COVID-19 on Wednesday.
+The reigning NFL MVP said he didn’t feel well on Thursday but was much better on Friday.

-He can’t rejoin the Packers for 10 days, missing Sunday’s game at Kansas City.
-Rodgers must have a negative test to return to the team on Nov.
+Rodgers can’t rejoin the Packers for 10 days, missing Sunday’s game at Kansas City.
+He must have a negative test to return to the team on Nov.
 13.

+During the interview with McAfee, Rodgers misquoted the CDC website and offered his explanation for why hasn’t taken the Johnson & Johnson vaccine.

-Rodgers noted that on the CDC’s website, “it says should you have an allergy to any of the ingredients, you should not get one of the mRNA vaccines.
+Rodgers said the CDC’s website says ”should you have an allergy to any of the ingredients, you should not get one of the mRNA vaccines.
 So those two (Moderna and Pfizer) were out already.”

+Instead the CDC site says, ”If you have had a severe allergic reaction or an immediate allergic reaction – even if it was not severe – to any ingredient in an mRNA COVID-19 vaccine, you should not get either of the currently available mRNA COVID-19 vaccines.”

 He said with some of the public issues involving the Johnson & Johnson vaccine – clotting issues and his ”hearing of multiple people who had had adverse events around getting the J&J … the J&J shot was not even an option at that point.”